ROYAL THAI CULINARY ARTS SPECIALIST

 About Rujira Herd – Course Leader

-Due to many clients are interested and want to know about Rujira’s background during the class, but won’t be able to tell all as our schedule is too tight and full use of practical training.
+There are many clients are interested and want to know about Rujira’s background during the class, but won’t be able to tell all as our schedule is too tight and full use of practical training.
 Here is her story: Rujira Yuenboon Herd is the course leader of the Krua Thai Cookery School.
 She was born in Chiangmai, northern Thailand and was educated in Wattano Thai Ladies School in Chiangmai where she gained all her basic skills in cookery, fruit carving and other facets of essential classical Thai culture.
 Rujira was brought up in a family of teachers and in the Thai tradition of discipline, high ethics and strong principles.
 Therefore education is always a priority for her family.
 Rujira has a colourful career prior to becoming a fully qualified Thai chef.

 In Thailand: Rujira obtained a Diploma in Hospitality Management – Food and Beverage.
 She was trained at 4-5 star hotels in Chiangmai.
 She also gained a Diploma in Business Administration Ratchamankala University in Chiangmai Thailand.
 She worked as a duty manager in a quality 400 seat restaurant and later took up a position as personal assistant in a Thai silk export company.
 She moved on to join an international travel – Import and Export company that dealt primarily with the Korean National Tourism Corporation.
 During her work, Rujira was also worked as an import and export agent.

 In the UK: Rujira went on the study to ensure her relevant qualification.
-She has gained HND in Culinary Arts with Management at Edinburgh Telford College and a BA (Hons – 2:1) in International Hospitality Management at Queen Margaret University, Advance Diploma in Food Hygiene.
+She has gained HND in Culinary Arts with Management at Edinburgh Telford College and a BA (Hons – 2:1) in International Hospitality Management at Queen Margaret University, Advance Diploma in Food Hygiene, Award Education Training Level 3 (AET).
 She is a member of Royal Environmental Health Institute of Scotland with a full license as a trainer in Food Hygiene.
 During her studied business entrepreneurship as part of management degree, Rujira had won ‘Sir Alex Fletcher Prize’ for her ‘ Best Business Plan’.
 Her supervisor has used her business platform as a good example business plan for other business students to learn.
 Rujira was later invited to give a talk at various business seminars to present her business how and why Krua Thai Cookery School has been successful and have students from more than 30 countries.
 Krua Thai Cookery School now serves clients in Europe and other parts of the world for flexible training and consultancy.

 Rujira always enjoys to keep herself busy, learning, working and experimenting.
 She and her family enjoy a break in several countries.
 Prior to establishing Krua Thai Cookery School, she worked as a freelance translator dealing with editing, police and court case around Scotland and Shetland, but first employment in Edinburgh was offered by the university as a part-time tutor of Thai language a the Centre of Continuing Education at the University of Edinburgh (1987-1994) and where she was trained to teaching English as Foreign Language (TEFEL).
 At the same time 1986 -1997 the pre-internet era – her first arrived in UK, Rujira ran a wholesale import business Thai handicraft from Chiangmai her home town with the help of her sister who was a teacher at that time and had no idea of export.
 Rujira taught her sister each step how to do export over the phone and several letters.
 However, her first love was cooking as she also worked as a chef as Scotland’s first Thai restaurant (80 seats) from 1987-1997 where she gained extensive knowledge and experience in the real world of commercial catering in the UK.
 She worked at the Waldorf Astoria – Caledonian Hilton Hotel.
 She later was asked to join and followed her boss to work as a specialist chef responsible for Thai cuisine for Hilton presidents around the world for their board meetings.
 Rujira works as a food consultant for various food manufacturers and distributors in UK.
 She also worked for the world famous chef Albert Roux for his special events such as The Gatsby club at the Wimbledon Championships.
 By combining her business and cookery skills, Rujira opened her own highly popular and successful Krua Thai Cookery School which has collaborated with Adult Education Edinburgh City Council since 1997.
 The School offers weekend (Saturday) 1 day ‘Thai cookery with a chef’ during spring and autumn at Broughton High School which is very popular and fully booked every year.
 Please feel free to discuss when you come.
 Ru is more than happy to tell you a fun story what and why she ended up as a chef.
 Enjoy reading..Swadee ka : )